-The school employee's SEBB Organization will inform the school employee whether or not they are eligible for benefits upon employment and whenever their eligibility status changes.
-The communication will include information about the school employee's right to appeal eligibility and enrollment decisions.
-Information about a school employee's right to an appeal can be found on page 24 of this certificate of coverage.
-For information on how to enroll see the "Enrollment" section.
+The school employee's SEBB organization will inform the school employee in writing whether or not they are eligible for SEBB benefits upon employment and whenever their eligibility status changes.
+The written notice will include information about the school employee's right to appeal eligibility and enrollment decisions.
+Information about a school employee's right to an appeal can be found in the section titled "Appeal Rights."
+For information on how to enroll, see the section titled "Enrollment."